NBISweden/synteny_plots_with_jcvi/README.md

 Most steps run really fast, and I have ran it on my local machine with success.
 At the Known Issues at the bottom of the page there's a small list of things that appear broken (all asthetics parameters for legend texts, nothing that will change the analyses results).

+All figures and examples right now come from a single project, so this is for internal use only.
+I will eventually create a mock project to use non-user owned figures so we can make this public.

 ## Requirements

 - Install texlive and other packages.
 Currently conda installation is not working properly, so system wide installation: